 XHTML is almost identical to HTML 4.01 with only few differences.
-This is a cleaner and more strict version of HTML 4.01.
-If you already know HTML then you need to give littel attention to learn this latest variant of HTML.
+This is a cleaner and stricter version of HTML 4.01.
+If you already know HTML then you need to give little attention to learn this latest version of HTML.

-XHTML was developed by the W3C to help web developers make the transition from HTML to XML.
-By migrating to XHTML today, web developers can enter the XML world with all of its attendant benefits, while still remaining confident in their content's backward and future compatibility.
+XHTML was developed by W3C to help web developers make the transition from HTML to XML.
+By migrating to XHTML today, web developers can enter the XML world with all of its benefits, while still remaining confident in the backward and future compatibility of the content.

-Developers who migrate their content to XHTML 1.0 will realize the following benefits:
+Developers who migrate their content to XHTML 1.0 get the following benefits:

-XHTML documents are XML conforming.
-As such, they are readily viewed, edited, and validated with standard XML tools.
+XHTML documents are XML conforming as they are readily viewed, edited, and validated with standard XML tools.

 XHTML documents can be written to operate better than they did before in existing browsers as well as in new browsers.

-XHTML documents can utilize applications like scripts and applets that rely upon either the HTML Document Object Model or the XML Document Object Model.
+XHTML documents can utilize applications such as scripts and applets that rely upon either the HTML Document Object Model or the XML Document Object Model.

-XHTML has a more strict syntax rules in comparison of HTML.
-XHTML gives you a more consistent, well structured format so that your webpages can be easily parsed and processed by present and future web browsers.
-It also makes your website more easy to maintain, edit, convert and format in the long run.
+XHTML has stricter syntax rules in comparison to HTML.
+XHTML gives you a more consistent, well-structured format so that your webpages can be easily parsed and processed by present and future web browsers.
+You can easily maintain, edit, convert and format your document in the long run.

-Since XHTML is an official standard of the World Wide Web Consortium (W3C), your website will more likely will be more compatible to more browsers and will be rendered more accurately.
-XHTML combines strength of HTML and XML and XHTML pages can be rendered by all XML enabled devices.
+Since XHTML is an official standard of the World Wide Web Consortium (W3C), your website becomes more compatible with many browsers and it is rendered more accurately.
+XHTML combines strength of HTML and XML.
+Also, XHTML pages can be rendered by all XML enabled browsers.

-XHTML defines a quality standard for your webpages, if you follows that then your web pages will be counted quality web pages and W3C certifies those pages with their quality stamp.
+XHTML defines quality standard for your webpages and if you follow that, then your web pages are counted as quality web pages.
+The W3C certifies those pages with their quality stamp.

 Web developers and web browser designers are constantly discovering new ways to express their ideas through new markup languages.
 In XML, it is relatively easy to introduce new elements or additional element attributes.
 The XHTML family is designed to accommodate these extensions through XHTML modules and techniques for developing new XHTML-conforming modules.
-These modules will permit the combination of existing and new feature sets when developing content and when designing new user agents.
+These modules permit the combination of existing and new features at the time of developing content and designing new user agents.

-Before we proceed further, lets have a quick view on what are HTML, XML and SGML.
+Before we proceed further, let us have a quick view on what are HTML, XML and SGML.